Information on this page may not be fully updated until the first class meeting. Email if you have questions.

 - Recognize, describe, and compare musical practices in contemporary society.

 - Recognize basic distinguishing characteristics among a representative group of musical compositions.

-- Music: An Appreciation (the current “Brief Edition” sold at De Anza Bookstore) with bundled set of audio recordings by Roger Kamien OR a used copy of the 7th edition of the same text and recordings.
-The audio recordings are required for this course.
-Paper or e-book versions of the text are fine.
-(Please see “More About the Text and Recordings” section below.)
+- Music: An Appreciation (the current 8th “Brief Edition” by Roger Kamien, sold at De Anza Bookstore) with the CONNECT web-based access to the accompanying REQUIRED audio recordings.
+(Connect access codes are purchased at the Bookstore.)
+The 7th edition of the same text and recordings are also acceptable.
+(Please additional important information in the “More About the Text and Recordings” section below.)

 - Scantron forms (form #2052 or #882E only) and a #2 pencil for 3 tests and the weekly quizzes – approximately fifteen Scantrons for the term.

 - Concert attendance.
 You must attend a minimum of one live concert during the term, and there may be reasons for you to attend more.
 Some free events may be available, but you may have to purchase tickets.
 Nearly all approved concerts are off-campus.
 More information is available below and elsewhere on the website.

 - Additional required course materials may be available online at no cost and are linked to this website.